solomonasad/RoboArm/README.md

 # Robotic Arm
-I am currently working on creating a robotic arm that utilizes 3D modelling, 3D printing, circutry and programming.
+I am currently working on creating a robotic arm that utilizes 3D modelling, 3D printing, circuitry and programming.

 ![image](https://user-images.githubusercontent.com/74799496/149646589-cc4e3126-61c8-4664-8311-688b045fd90d.png)
 These are some of the pieces that will be sent to a 3D printer for printing.